CWE List & CERT Secure Coding Standards — An Overview

 Up to problems are caused by coding errors.

 That’s why secure coding is more important than ever before.
-And to write secure code, you need a .
+There are several secure coding practices you can adopt today.
+But to write truly secure code, you need a .

 What Are Secure Coding Standards?